igorw/weblog/_posts/2014-01-10-functional-library-null.md

 }
 ~~~

-Now it turns out that such a construction is a rather common thing.
-So there
+Now it turns out that such a construction rather common.
+So there is a
-is a shortcut to achieve the same thing.
+shortcut to achieve the same thing.

 ~~~php
 use PhpOption\Option;